SpaceCurve/cesium/README.md

 3. In the terminal window, enter: `ifconfig | grep 'inet addr'`.
 4. Using the mouse, select the first internet address you see.
 The internet address is four numbers separated by periods.
 Yours will look something like *192.168.xx.xx*.
 5. From the menu, click **Edit**, and click **Copy**.
-6. In a FireFox browser on your host computer (not inside the VM), paste the internet address into the location bar, and press the **return** key.
+6. In a browser on your host computer (not inside the VM), paste the internet address into the location bar, add **:5555** to the address, and press the **return** key.
+The address in the browser will look *similar* to this:
+    192.168.11.11:5555

 ### Query data in the Example

 This example lets you query data from the SpaceCurve System.
 If the data contains geospatial properties, this example will render its points or polygons onto the map.
 This example uses a timer to flush the GeometryBuffer frequently, while data streams from the SpaceCurve System into the browser.

-In this example, you can zoom into and out of the map using the scroll wheel on the mouse.
+**Note:** In this example, you can zoom into and out of the map using the scroll wheel on the mouse.

+Enter one of these queries into the **Manual Query** field.
+You will see points or polygons appear on the map of the United States.
+Note that visual rendering begins before all of the data has arrived.

-`select * from schema.us_counties where "properties"."POP2000" > 100000 ;
+    select * from schema.us_counties where "properties"."POP2000" > 100000 ;
-SELECT * FROM schema.us_cities where "properties"."NAME" LIKE 'Se%' ;
+    select * FROM schema.us_cities where "properties"."NAME" LIKE 'Se%' ;
     select * from schema.us_counties;`